-The Atlantic sturgeon is a newly-listed endangered species since the last renourishment in 2008.
+The Atlantic sturgeon is a newly listed endangered species since the last renourishment in 2008.
 Conditions to minimize impacts to the sturgeon include time of year restrictions, an endangered species watch plan with trained observers on watch during all times of waterborne construction activities, and employing a cutterhead dredge (which has been shown to have a low likely hood of take).
 The proposed project will impact critical habitat unit GA-1 for the wintering piping plover by placing a small amount of fill in the area.
-A watch plan to ensure plovers are not harmed will be utilized.
-Construction activities will be re-routed or stopped if ployers are in the vicinity of the work area.
-The USFWS 2008 BO contains recommendations which will be implemented to minimize impacts to the piping plover and reflect any changes from the new BO being developed.
+A watch plan to ensure plovers are not harmed will be used.
+Construction activities will be re-routed or stopped if plovers are in the vicinity of the work area.
+The 2014 USFWS BO contains recommendations which will be implemented to minimize impacts to the piping plover.

 The Georgia Department of Natural Resources (GA DNR) requires beach construction to occur outside the sea turtle nesting season (May 1 - October 31).
 However, nesting data from Tybee indicate the season is generally over by mid-September.
-The proposed construction timeline for this project is November 2015 through February 2016.
-Any agreements concerning renourishment during nesting season would include a requirement that appropriate nest relocation procedures be followed, if necessary, to prevent impacts to nesting turtles.
-In addition, the USFWS has outlined conditions to regulate construction activities during sea turtle nesting season in their 2008 BO (Appendix D).
+The proposed construction timeline for this project is November 2015 through April 2016.
+Any agreements concerning renourishment during nesting season (1 May-30 Oct) would require consultations with GA DNR, NMFS, and USFWS.
+It is highly unlikely that renourishment would extend beyond 30 April however, the USFWS has outlined conditions to regulate construction activities during sea turtle nesting season in their 2014 BO (Appendix D).
 The District will include these conditions in any contract for construction.